Luxury Hospitality Has Confused Experience With Ownership

 Each stay concludes without a durable connection that persists beyond checkout.
 Each future booking must be reacquired.

-This is why Guest Lifecycle Marketing for Luxury Resorts frames relationship ownership as a compounding economic asset rather than a marketing tactic.
+This is the core argument behind Guest Lifecycle Marketing for Luxury Resorts: relationship ownership is a compounding economic asset, not a marketing tactic.
 Without ownership, every booking resets the clock back to zero.
+What most hotels call acquisition is actually conversion — guests identified and delivered by someone else.
+The distinction matters enormously, and it is examined directly in The Illusion of Acquisition.

 Ownership vs. Dependence: Why the Economics Break